 - Leaks and spills from paving equipment can contain toxic levels of heavy metals and oil and grease.
 Place drip pans or absorbent materials under paving equipment when not in use.
-Clean up spills with absorbent materials rather than burying.
-See NSM - Vehicle and Equipment Practices and WM - 6 Spill Prevention and Control. - Substances used to coat asphalt transport trucks, asphalt trucks, and asphalt spreading equipment shall not contain soap and shall be non-foaming and non-toxic. - Place plastic materials under asphaltic concrete (AC) paving equipment while not in use, to catch and/or contain drips and leaks. - Paving equipment parked onsite shall be parked over plastic to prevent soil contamination. - Clean asphalt-coated equipment offsite whenever possible.
-When cleaning dry, hardened asphalt from equipment, manage hardened asphalt debris as described in WM 2 Trash Containment.
-Any cleaning onsite shall follow NSM 3 Vehicle and Equipment Practices.
+Clean up spills with absorbent materials rather that burying.
+See NSM - Vehicle and Equipment Practices and WM - 6 Spill tion and Control. - · Substances used to coat asphalt transport trucks, asphalt trucks, and asphalt spreading equipment shall not contain soap and shall be non-foaming and non- - · Place plastic materials under asphaltic concrete (AC) paving equipment while not n use, to catch and/or contain drips and leaks - · Paving equipment parked onsite shall be parked over plastic to prevent soil - · Clean asphalt-coated equipment offsite whenever possible.
+When cleaning dry, Crean aspharecoacte equipment on the wherever possible.
+When tetraining usy, hardened asphalt from equipment, manage hardened asphalt debris as described in WM - 2 Trash Containment.
+Any cleaning onsite shall follow NSM - 3 Vehicle and Equipment Practices.